-Tuscarora rate case - On January 21, 2016, the FERC issued an Order (the January 21 Order) initiating an investigation pursuant to Section 5 of the NGA to determine whether Tuscarora's existing rates for jurisdictional services are just and reasonable.
-On July 15, 2016, Tuscarora filed a petition with FERC requesting approval of the Tuscarora Settlement that, if approved, will resolve the Section 5 rate review initiated by FERC in January 2016.
-Under the terms of the Tuscarora Settlement, Tuscarora's system-wide unit rate will initially decrease by 16 percent, with an anticipated effective date of August 1, 2016.
+Tuscarora Rate Case - On January 21, 2016, the FERC issued an Order (the January 21 Order) initiating an investigation pursuant to Section 5 of the NGA to determine whether Tuscarora's existing rates for jurisdictional services are just and reasonable.
+On July 15, 2016, Tuscarora filed a petition with FERC requesting approval of the Tuscarora Settlement that resolved the Section 5 rate review initiated by FERC in January 2016.
+Under the terms of the Tuscarora Settlement, Tuscarora's system-wide unit rate will initially decrease by 17 percent, effective August 1, 2016.
 Unless superseded by a subsequent rate case or settlement, this rate will remain in effect for three years, after which time the unit rate will decrease an additional seven percent per year for an additional three years.
 The settlement does not contain a rate moratorium and requires Tuscarora to file to establish new rates no later than six years following the effective date of the initial settlement rates.
 While this new rate structure will reduce Tuscarora's future cash flows, the achievement of rate certainty helps ensure predictable cash flows and enhances Tuscarora's long term value.